Creditor group to counter Dubai real estate fund's sukuk offer -sources

+Middle EastCreditor group to counter Dubai real estate fund's sukuk offer -sources

-DUBAI (Reuters) - A group of creditors plans to oppose the terms of an offer by Dubai-listed Emirates REIT to exchange $400 million in Islamic bonds for new instruments, four sources told Reuters.
+A group of creditors plans to oppose the terms of an offer by Dubai-listed Emirates REIT (REIT.DI) to exchange $400 million in Islamic bonds for new instruments, four sources told Reuters.

 The plan envisages extending the bonds' maturity to 2024 from 2022, as well as a deferral of coupon payments for a year.